awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-reverify.md

 # Step 5: Check your results again<a name="tutorials-auto-scaling-group-reverify"></a>

-In this step, you'll check to see if CodeDeploy installed the SimpleDemoApp revision on the new instance in the Amazon EC2 Auto Scaling group\.
+In this step, you'll check to see if CodeDeploy installed the SimpleDemoApp revision on the new instance in the Auto Scaling group\.

 **Topics**
 + [To check automatic deployment results \(CLI\)](#tutorials-auto-scaling-group-reverify-cli)